akhmarov/f5_otp/docs/ARCH.md

 ## Notes

 * Application does not support token removal.
-You have to clear Active Directory attribute manually
+You have to clear Active Directory attribute manually.
+See [Implementation Guide](docs/IMPLEMENT.md) for instructions on how to do this
 * Time for BIG-IP and OTP generator must be synchronized
-* Trusted devices are not implemented

 ## Caveats